Natalie Metcalf

 Natalie Metcalf (née Haythornthwaite; born 9 December 1992) is an English netball player.
 She was part of the England squad that won gold at the 2018 Commonwealth Games.
 She was appointed captain of the England team in 2022 and led them to their first Netball World Cup final a year later, where they finished runner up to Australia.

 Early life and education

-Metcalf studied Speech & Language Therapy at Leeds Beckett University.
+Metcalf was born at Airedale General Hospital and grew up in Barrowford, Lancashire.
+She attended secondary school at Ss John Fisher and Thomas More Roman Catholic High School in Colne and went on to study Speech & Language Therapy at Leeds Beckett University.

 Club career

 Yorkshire Jets/Leeds Cargegie

 Metcalf started her Netball Super League career with the Yorkshire Jets/Leeds Carnegie, where she played for six seasons.
 She was named as the 2015 Netball Super League Player of the Season.

 Manchester Thunder

 She joined Manchester Thunder ahead of the 2016 season and made the grand final that same year.
 Metcalf played the full game as WA but Thunder ultimately lost to Surrey Storm.

 Wasps Netball

 Metcalf moved to Wasps Netball for their inaugural season in 2017.
 There she won consecutive Super League grand finals in 2017 and 2018.